-Risk within the portfolio will change over time for various reasons, including (but not limited to) changes in asset allocation, return assumption revisions, correlation between asset classes, and changes to funding levels, and therefore should be reviewed periodically...
+Risk levels within the portfolio will evolve over time for various reasons, including (but not limited to) changes in asset allocation, investment return assumption revisions, correlation between asset classes, and changes in funding levels, and should be reviewed periodically.

-Monitoring
+Risk Monitoring

-Risk will be monitored through various forms of analysis and reporting in an attempt to understand risk within the Fund, and to ensure adequate compensation for the risk that is taken.
-Analysis will occur on various levels from individual manager portfolios up through and including the total Fund level.
+Risk will be monitored through various forms of analysis and reporting in an attempt to understand risks within the Fund, and to ensure adequate compensation for the level of risk assumed.
+Analysis will occur at various levels of detail which include individual manager, asset class and total Fund level analysis.

-In addition to relative performance evaluation, an analysis of diversification, tracking error, standard deviation, and other risk measures will be conducted and reported.
+In addition to relative performance evaluation, an analysis of diversification, benchmark risk, active risk, total risk, value at risk, and other risk measures will be reported.
+Analysis will be conducted on an ex-post and ex-ante basis to identify and quantify both forward looking and backward looking risk metrics.

-Staff will review portfolios, asset classes, and total Fund information on an ongoing basis in order to maintain an understanding of the risks within the portfolio..
+Staff will review portfolios, asset classes, and total Fund information on an ongoing basis in order to maintain an understanding of potential risks within the portfolio.
 Individual manager portfolios or asset classes demonstrating higher than expected levels of risk will be examined in greater detail and any necessary adjustments will be made immediately, or a plan for doing so will be developed.
 Alternatively, justification for maintaining the exposure will be provided to the Investment Committee.